bchafi/Cub3D_BCHAFI/README.md

-- The map must be closed/surrounded by walls -> return an error.
+- The map must be closed/surrounded by walls -> if not return an error.
+- each type of element (Config file NO,SO,WE,EA) can be separated by one or more empty lines.
+- the map content always has to be the last in the file.
+- each type of element (Config file) can be set in any order in the file.
+- The map must be parsed as it looks in the file.
+Spaces are a valid part of the map and are up to you to handle.
+You must be able to parse any kind of map, as long as it respects the rules of the map.